xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 i wanted to put attacks beside `threat` because attacks are always intentional compared to threats

-an attack is always malicious & want to cause damages whereas threats sometimes don't
+an attack is always malicious & wants to cause damages whereas threats sometimes don't

 classification for those are seperated, e.g: human threat compared to viruses